Get Your Home Ready for the Holidays

 With the power to conjure up memories—and create new ones—the right scent can transform a room.
 Smell is one of the first things we notice when we enter a space, so create a warm welcome by arranging reed diffusers and scented candles around your home.
 Different scents will capture different moods; select light and breezy fragrances for the kitchen and bathroom and look for warmer aromas for the sitting room and bedroom.
 Anything with spiced or woody notes will create an instant fall feeling.

-Once you’ve followed all of these steps, there’s only one thing left to do: gather your nearest and dearest together for a feast to remember.
+Once you’ve followed all of these steps, there’s only one thing left to do: gather your nearest and dearest together for a celebration to remember.
 Happy holidays!